morea-framework/morea-framework.github.io/docs/ci-tracs/overview.md

 * Unlike Software Carpentry, Morea is not designed specifically for workshops.
 This makes it easier to expand CI-TRACS to support other kinds of educational activities.

 * Morea makes it easy to provide useful non-workshop material as a separate module.
 For example, the  "Introduction" module provides background material on the CI-TRACS program and information on how to get involved.

-* For workshop instructors, a very useful feature of Morea is [private files](https://morea-framework.github.io/docs/instructors/private-files), which enables them to keep exams, "to do" lists, notes for future instructors, and other information that is not appropriate for sharing with workshop participants.